arvinds97/ANDROID-CHAT-APPLICATION/README.md

 # ANDROID-CHAT-APPLICATION
 A Chat Application for android devices.
-This application includes features like private chats, group chats , profile updation and more.
+This application includes features like private chats, group chats ,profile picture updation, profile updation and more.

+Backend : FireBase Database.